 When the bright sunshine of day creeps into night, darkness suddenly takes over San Diego.
 Some parts of the city settle into the quiet of night, and others rev up for the parties, but there is another side of San Diego that is rarely seen.
 It’s a side of the paranormal.
-So listen closely for the clues, the reasons why a radio may suddenly turn on or you get a chill walking through the Gaslamp Quarter.
+Get ready for bone chilling stories of the haunted history of San Diego from Old Town to the Gaslamp Quarter.
+Look and listen closely, you might even witness a spirit saying hello.
 Grab your cameras, and make sure to use your flash as we tour the haunted places in San Diego together.
-You won’t want to miss ghost orbs, a silhouette, or a face in any of the pictures you decide to take.
+You won’t want to miss ghost stories, silhouettes or any signs of paranormal activity.

 El Campo Santo

 The Whaley House in Old Town is also known to be one of the most haunted houses in America.
-Many ghosts sighting are reported on a daily basis.
+Many ghosts sightings are reported on a daily basis.
 One of the theories behind the hauntings is that the house was built on the site where the original gallows once stood.
 Thomas Whaley built the house after he got a really good price on the lot.
 He was aware of the site, and had even witnessed the hanging of famous ghost, Yankee Jim.
-Since the house was built, his family noticed the presence of the unrest spirits, and several people also died in and around the house.
-Since it’s opening to the public in 1960, many guests, including professional ghost hunters, have experienced cold spots, moving furniture, strange smells, inexplicable lights, and sounds within the house.
+Since the house was built, the Whaley family noticed the presence of the unrest spirits, and several people also died in and around the house.
+Since its opening to the public in 1960, many guests, including professional ghost hunters, have experienced cold spots, moving furniture, strange smells, flickering lights, unexplained opening and closing of doors, and mysterious sounds within the house.

-The Gaslamp Quarter was historically known as New Town, and was originally built when the first port of San Diego was opened.
-As a new port in the southwestern-most part of the United States, sailors sailing from the East Coast were eager to visit the first American and English-speaking port they’d seen in a long time.
+Now an upbeat, iconic emblem of Downtown San Diego, the Gaslamp Quarter was historically known as New Town, and was originally built when the first port of San Diego was opened.
+As a new port in the southwestern-most part of the United States, sailors from the East Coast were eager to visit the first American and English-speaking port they’d seen in a long time.
 As San Diego gained popularity, the demand to entertain the sailors grew, and with that, the Stingaree was developed.
 The Stingaree District was a lawless area specifically catering to the rugged sailors.
 Many murders, kidnappings, rapes, prostitution, and other unspeakable acts were a part of the daily life in the Stingaree.
-It’s eerie to think that many of the buildings built back then are still a part of the current Gaslamp Quarter.
+Even more haunting, many of the buildings from this era are still a part of the current Gaslamp Quarter.
 Our office was in 525 5th Ave, and it was normal for us to hear footsteps and voices throughout the historic building that we can only describe as paranormal activity.

 The Davis-Horton House

 The Davis-Horton House is the oldest standing structure in the Gaslamp Quarter.
-It’s also the home to the Historic Gaslamp Society.
-The house was brought to San Diego in 1850 by William Heath Davis in an attempt to be the first to develop the land in San Diego.
-The house has served as a house for the Army, the home to the San Diego founding father, Alonzo Horton, the county’s first hospital, and the home to a German spy.
-Many people inhabited the home, and even died in it.
-There have been reports and stories of a woman dressed in a Victorian dress summoning visitors up the stairs, moving furniture, and unexplainable flashes of light.
-Visit the house, and see if you experience anything strange.
+It’s also home to the Historic Gaslamp Society.
+The house was brought to San Diego in 1850 by William Heath Davis as one of the first attempted land developments in the city of San Diego.
+The house has served many purposes, such as the county’s first hospital, and inhabited a diversity of people including the Army, San Diego’s founding father, Alonzo Horton, and even, a German spy.
+Several people were reported to have died in the home, which likely contributed to its haunting.
+Many visitors have claimed to have seen a Victorian woman summoning guests up the stairs.
+Others have told stories of moving furniture, and unexplained flashes of light.
+Visit the house, and see if you encounter the women in the Victorian dress or experience anything strange.
 The last time I stepped foot in there, I got a cold chill, and the rocking chair directly in front of me started rocking vigorously.